South Sudan: Foreign relations

 US Secretary of State John Kerry meets with President Salva Kiir, 26 May 2013.

 Since independence, relations with Sudan have been changing.
 Sudan's President Omar al-Bashir first announced, in January 2011, that dual citizenship in the North and the South would be allowed, but upon the independence of South Sudan he retracted the offer.
 He has also suggested an EU-style confederation.
 Essam Sharaf, Prime Minister of Egypt after the 2011 Egyptian Revolution, made his first foreign visit to Khartoum and Juba in the lead-up to South Sudan's secession.
 Israel quickly recognised South Sudan as an independent country, and is host to thousands of refugees from South Sudan, many of whom have finally been granted temporary resident status more than a decade later.
 According to American sources, President Obama officially recognised the new state after Sudan, Egypt, Germany and Kenya were among the first to recognise the country's independence on 8 July 2011.
 Several states that participated in the international negotiations concluded with a self-determination referendum were also quick to acknowledge the overwhelming result.
 The Rationalist process included Kenya, Uganda, Egypt, Ethiopia, Libya, Eritrea, the United Kingdom and Norway.
-(Note: See table in Foreign relations of South Sudan with footnotes for early recognition countries.)

 South Sudan is a member state of the United Nations, the African Union, the East African Community, and the Common Market for Eastern and Southern Africa.
 South Sudan plans to join the Commonwealth of Nations, the International Monetary Fund, OPEC+, and the World Bank.
 Some international trade organisations categorise South Sudan as part of the Greater Horn of Africa.

 Full membership in the Arab League has been assured, should the country's government choose to seek it, though it could also opt for observer status.
 It was admitted to UNESCO on 3 November 2011.
 On 25 November 2011, it officially joined the Intergovernmental Authority on Development, a regional grouping of East African states.